vanderlee/colorpicker/README.md

 is provided for use.
 The plugins are constructed such that you only need to load the javascript file after the Colorpicker plugin itself is loaded.

+###	limits
+Limits let you limit the possible colors, as used by the 'limit' option.

+No plugins included.

 ### parsers
 Parser take a textual representation of a color and return a Color object.
 If no match is found, nothing is returned and the next parser is tried.